devops-actions/load-available-actions/README.md

           "description": "actions description",
           "using": "what is used to execute the action (node16, Docker, composite)", "readme": "base64 encoded readme"    #optional
-        }
+          "isArchived": "true / false indicating if the repo is archived or not" }
     ]
 }